akladyous/blogposts/posts/web-scraping.md

 ![Alt text](/images/web-scraping.png)

+## Unlocking the Power of Web Scraping for Data Collection and Analysis

 Web Scraping is a technique employed to gather large amounts of data from websites whereby the data is extracted and stored into a structured format. such technique is widely used for a range of purposes, including market analysis, machine learning, news tracking and financial data aggregation.